Tomev/qcflow/docs/source/model/signatures.rst

 In QCFlow, the types and shapes of parameters (params) are meticulously checked against the model's signature.
 During inference, each parameter's type and shape are validated to ensure they align with the specifications in the signature.
 Scalar values are expected to have a shape of ``None``, while list values should have a shape of ``(-1,)``.
 If a parameter's type or shape is found to be incompatible, QCFlow raises an exception.
 Additionally, the parameter's value undergoes a validation check against its designated type in the signature.
-If the conversion to the specified type fails, an `MlflowException` is triggered.
+If the conversion to the specified type fails, an `QCFlowException` is triggered.
 For a comprehensive list of valid params, refer to the :ref:`Model Inference Params <inference-params>` section.

 .. important::